ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

     # Have all bosses be Whispy Woods
     Whispy Woods: 1
     # Ensure Ripple Field's boss is Pon & Con, but let the method others
-    # are placed be random
+    # are placed with be random
     Ripple Field-Pon & Con;random: 1
 ```